AMBASSADORS: 9th-12th GRADERS

 HOME ECONOMICS/ LIFE SKILLS: 1 elective credit, full year class

-SCIENCE: PHYSICS, 1 credit, full year class
+SCIENCE: Botany, 1 credit, full year class

 MATH: Bring your own curriculum